 Payment of fees is required at the time writers sign up for critiques.
 Prior to submitting, please review the guidelines below.
 Agents and editors are assigned on a first-come, first -serve basis of requests and according to type of work submitted.

-1. Write a cover letter in the body of your email to Words & Music stating that you are attending the conference and wish to have manuscript critiques and consultations.
-You may name the editor and agent you wish to speak with, but please remember, these assignments are on a first-come, first-served basis.
-We also attempt, as far as possible, to place manuscripts with appropriate professionals.
+1. Write a cover letter in the body of your email to The Pirate’s Alley Faulkner Society stating that you are attending the conference and wish to have manuscript critiques and consultations.
+We attempt, as far as possible, to place manuscripts with appropriate professionals.

 2. With the email letter, you will need to include the following as a single word.doc or pdf attachment as follows: